-The chairman of the board of directors will ensure that newly appointed directors receive a suitable initial training.
+The chairman of the board of directors will ensure that newly appointed directors receive a suitable initial training, geared to their role, including an update on the legal and regulatory environment, to ensure their capacity to swiftly contribute to the board of directors.
 The purpose of the initial training process shall be:

-to help the new directors grasp the fundamentals of the Company, including its strategy, values, governance, business challenges, key policies, finance, risk management and internal control systems; (ii) to advise the new directors on their rights and duties as a director.
+- to help the new directors grasp the fundamentals of the Company, including its strategy, values, governance, business challenges, key policies, finance, risk management and internal control systems; - (ii) to advise the new directors on their rights and duties as a director.